klaviyo-labs/klaviyo-api-guides/README.md

 * Why is Klaviyo rejecting a correctly formatted phone number?
 * How can event data be used in Flows/Templates?
 * How can rate limit issues be mitigated?

+### These guides are best viewed on NBViewer

+For the best user experience reading these guides, please view them on NBViewer rather than natively in Github.
+You can find [Klaviyo's API guides on NBViewer here](https://nbviewer.org/github/klaviyo-labs/klaviyo-api-guides-public).